SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 status, debugging the output if something goes wrong, and getting results back.
 This process is pretty much identical whether SeqWare is installed locally on a VirtualBox VM, running on a self-contained cloud instances, or a production installation running on a real HPC cluster.
+In the image below the "Amazon S3" and "Amazon EC2" components can be substituted with a shared NFS fileserver and HPC cluster like a Sun Grid Engine cluster if SeqWare is used on a local, non-cloud infrastructure.
+Likewise, the whole setup would be installed on a single box if using a VirtualBox VM.

 <img src="/assets/images/seqware_tool_interaction.png" width="600px"/>